 Cold, dry weather and walking on ice or snow in the winter can lead to dry or cracked paw pads.
 Musher’s Secret paw protection wax is a great dog stocking stuffer that helps to soothe and heal cracked paws.
 It contains beeswax and vitamin E and is recommended by vets.

 Veterinarian tip: Never use lotions made for humans on your dog.
 If you’re using a paw wax or balm, use one that has dog-safe ingredients.
 Be careful not to over-moisturize your dog’s paws, which can cause them to be too soft to handle walking on rough surfaces.
-And talk to their veterinarian if you think that there could be a true medical issue with their paw pads.
+Talk to their veterinarian if you think that there could be a true medical issue with their paw pads.

-10. Plaid holiday collar
+10. Red holiday collar

 11. Burt’s Bees multipurpose wipes

 This doggy stocking stuffer is a gift for both you and your dog.
 If you have a pup who loves to run around in the mud and dive into piles of leaves and dirt, keep a set of these Burt’s Bees multipurpose wipes on hand.
 They’re made with natural ingredients and infused with honey to help give your dog a soft and shiny coat.

 MalAcetic Wet Wipes are another vet-recommended option.
 They are available in 25-count or 100-count packs.

 The Pooch Creamery ice cream for dogs starts as a dry mix that doesn’t need to be refrigerated, making it a perfect dog stocking stuffer.
 Just add water and freeze it to give your pup a holiday treat.

 Frosty Paws offers another frozen dog treat option that is veterinarian-approved.
 However, these have to stay in the freezer, making them less stocking-friendly.